Identifying the scale of suspected hybrid ash

 - narrow-leaved ash (F. angustifolia)

-In some branches of some trees the hybrids have buds in threes rather than in pairs Fig.2 .
-There is also a concern about the capacity of this hybrid material to produce seeds and to fertilise Irish ash trees is that it might lead to genetic pollution of Irish stocks with an associated decline in genetic quality of seeds for the future.
-This COFORD supported research project aims to develop criteria to clearly identify suspected hybrid ash.
-This will involve the analyses of morphological and physiological characteristics as well as sets of molecular marker genes which will help to identify hybrid ash.
-An evaluation on the capacity of hybrid trees to produce viable pollen and seeds will also be made.
+In some branches of some trees the hybrids have buds in threes rather than in pairs Fig. 2 .
+There is also a concern about the capacity of this hybrid material to produce seeds and to fertilise Irish ash trees.
+This might lead to genetic pollution of Irish stocks with an associated decline in genetic quality of seeds for the future.

-Fig. 2 A characteristics of some shoots in some ‘brown-bud’ ash trees and in narrow leaved ash, F. angustifolia:
+Fig. 2 Characteristics of some shoots in some 'brown bud' ash trees and in narrow leaved ash, F. angustifolia:

 - The terminal bud has scale leaves in 3s

 - Brown Bud Ash Factsheet (PDF).